romdj/OTW/dev-tools/README.md

 # Development Tools

-This directory contains utilities and scripts for development, debugging, and testing the NHL standings application.
+This directory contains utilities and scripts for development, debugging, and testing the otw.sport multi-sport discovery platform.

 ## Structure